ssamparn/k8s-playground/aws-eks/08-elb-application-load-balancers/01-install-load-balancer-controller/install-load-balancer-controller.md

 Obseravation:
 1. Nothing with name "aws-load-balancer-controller" should exist (Error from server (NotFound): serviceaccounts "aws-load-balancer-controller" not found)

+# Note: To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create & associate OIDC identity provider.
+# Create & Associate IAM OIDC Provider for our EKS Cluster
+$ eksctl utils associate-iam-oidc-provider \
+    --region us-east-1 \
+    --cluster k8s-cluster \
+    --approve

 # Template
 $ eksctl create iamserviceaccount \
   --cluster=cluster-name \